autocrypt/protected-headers/draft-protected-headers.md

 When handling such a message, the properties of the Cryptographic Envelope are derived from the series A, E.

-As noted in {#simple-cryptographic-payloads}, PGP/MIME applications also have a simpler MIME construction available.
+As noted in {{simple-cryptographic-payloads}}, PGP/MIME applications also have a simpler MIME construction available.

 ### A Baroque Example {#baroque-example}